ShorelineCrypto/shoreline_lt_chart/README.md

 You can use Rstudio with R programming to chart whatever style or scale as you want on the NENG raw data provided here.

+## Cheetahcoin (CHTA) chart added
+CHTA half year candlestick chart was added in 8/15/2021 release with similar method as NENG chart.

 ## License